pierre-rouleau/pel/README.rst

 - Don't want to spend your time writing Emacs Lisp code? 😳 [#elispfun]_
 - Need to quickly access help now and later on specific topic? `🤔`_
 - Want to learn Emacs and try several built-in and external packages? `😇`_
-- Want a fast startup even with a large number of external packages installed?
+- Want a fast single process startup even with a large number of external packages installed?
   `😃`_
+- And *also*  want to run an Emacs daemon with text and graphics clients on linux and macOS? 🥳_

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !